Ukraine: What will the next days bring and what is Russia's overall plan? | DW | 26.02.2022

 At this stage, trying to understand what's happening is like trying to take a clear picture of a very fast-moving train.
 Things are happening too fast for us to have a very clear picture of the endgame, or the desired end state.

-Is Russia's plan is to completely occupy Ukraine, change the government and stay?
+Is Russia's plan to completely occupy Ukraine, change the government and stay?

 The plan is not necessarily to completely occupy the country.
 The costs of a complete occupation would probably be too much.
 But I think they have sort of accelerated the decision to move into Kyiv, which was always one of the ambitions for regime change purposes.